FaveDA/LITA-PROJECT/README.md

   ### Project Information:
 ----------------------------------------------------------------------------------------------------------------------------------
-  This project analysed two datasets using Microsoft Excel, SQL, and POWERBI to answer some key business related questions
+  This project analysed customer data using Microsoft Excel, SQL, and POWERBI to answer some key business related questions

   ### Data Sources
 ----------------------------------------------------------------------------------------